Beyond Sole Proprietorship

 Liability Protection (Fallacy)

-Some sole proprietorships are concerned about being sued and therefore they create an LLC.
+Some sole proprietorships are concerned about being sued and therefore they create a limited liability company… an LLC… to protect their assets.
 Good or bad?
 It depends of course.
-Can I be sued if I take the steps of an LLC formation?
-Yes.
-How about a corporation?
-Yes!

-And you can easily lose on a personal level.
-And while consultation with an experienced attorney is strongly recommended for your unique situation, as business owners ourselves we feel the excitement of the LLC, especially the words “limited liability,” has overshadowed the reality of our litigious society.
-In other words, if your careless acts, errors or omissions injure someone even though it was under the auspice of your LLC good chances you will be personally named in the lawsuit and held liable as the owner of the LLC.
+In other words, if your careless acts, errors or omissions injure someone even though it was under the auspice of your LLC, good chances you will be personally named in the lawsuit in addition to the business, and held liable as the owner of the LLC.
 Remember that injury is not limited to just bodily injury; it could also mean financial injury.

 Therefore keep in mind that a sole proprietorship versus an LLC or corporation in many liability ways is indistinguishable.
 Then again, there are fundamental differences that can benefit you (and that we will discuss).

 So, what do you do?
 First, securing a decent umbrella policy, both at the personal and commercial level, is our strong recommendation for liability arising from your acts, errors and omissions.
-Speak to your insurance agent, but typical umbrella policies are $500-$700 per year.
+Speak to your insurance agent, but typical umbrella policies are $1,000-$1,500 per year.
 Second, speak to a qualified business law attorney.

 LLC Formation

-The power of advertising, the ease and the hype have created this fervor surrounding the limited liability company.
+LLC FormationThe power of advertising, the ease and the hype have created this fervor surrounding the limited liability company.
 Do you know what LLC really stands for?
 That’s right..
 Lawyer’s Likely Choice.
 We like to poke fun at attorneys- creating an LLC is an easy way to get your small business off the ground and it instantly moves you past the sole proprietorship.
 While there are significant benefits there are many things to consider.

 Just like 401k’s are not IRAs, LLC’s are not corporations.
 The C stands for company not corporation.
 LLCs file Articles of Formation or Organization… not Incorporation.
 You don’t issue shares in an LLC nor do you have shareholders.
 You have members who own an interest (economic or equity, or both).
 Sorry to be snooty, but there are some strong technical differences.

-Quick myth buster- As mentioned above, LLCs do NOT automagically protect you from all lawsuits- limited liability does not mean tort liability.
+Quick Myth Buster- As mentioned above, LLCs do NOT automagically protect you from all lawsuits- limited liability does not mean tort liability.
 Huge misconception!
 Do you really think the world would go ’round if your errors and omissions could be wiped clean through an LLC?
 Nope.
 Turn the tables for a moment.
 What if you were on the receiving end of a car accident and the bozo waives some formation documents and says, “You can’t sue me.
 This is a business car!”
 We doubt our justice system and our demands for equity would allow that.

 You do receive some liability protection.
 For example, if you sign a contract with an internet provider as a member of the LLC and you are not signing as an individual, then if your business fails your personal assets should be shielded from liability for the internet contract.
 This is one of the fundamental differences between a sole proprietor and an LLC.